EarlGlynn/US-EAC-EAVS/README.md

 Most states (or DC or territories) had many columns of data missing, or coded with special numbers (-77, -88, and -99) that were constant for a whole column.

-A Posit R Notebook manipulates this large table and extracts data for all the jurisdications in a state, and removes columns that were missing data or were constant.
+A Posit R Notebook manipulates this large table and extracts data for all the jurisdictions in a state, and removes columns that were missing data or were constant.

 A state-specific modified "Codebook" (based on the [EAC Codebook](https://www.eac.gov/sites/default/files/2025-06/2024_EAVS_Codebook.xlsx)) indicates why columns were removed.